AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Niceo-Constantinopolitan creed --- and as he was a Universalist, and as the clause, "I believe in the life of the world to come," was added by Gregory of Nyssa, an "unflinching advocate of extreme Universalism, and the very flower of orthodoxy,"[^38] it must be apparent that the consensus of Christian sentiment was not yet anti-Universalistic and deepest melancholy.
+Niceo-Constantinopolitan creed --- and as he was a Universalist, and as the clause, "I believe in the life of the world to come," was added by Gregory of Nyssa, an "unflinching advocate of extreme Universalism, and the very flower of orthodoxy,"[^39] it must be apparent that the consensus of Christian sentiment was not yet anti-Universalistic and deepest melancholy.

+## General Sentiment in the Fourth Century.

 Thus, the general sentiment in the church from 325 to 381 AD demanded that the life beyond the grave be stated, and as there is no hint of the